jaimiles23/HackerRank_Solutions/README.md

 # Statistics

-Contains solutions to the [10 Days of Statistics](https://www.hackerrank.com/domains/tutorials/10-days-of-statistics) using Python 3.
+Contains solutions to the [10 Days of Statistics](https://www.hackerrank.com/domains/tutorials/10-days-of-statistics).

 I implement all solutions in Python3 with user-defined functions for statistical analysis.
 As such, I do not use statistical functions available in standard nor 3rd party libraries.